How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Cover image for post titled How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

-Why is Wordpress Dynamic, and Can I Use it as a Static Site?
+Why is WordPress Dynamic, and Can I Use it as a Static Site?

+But, there are some downsides to using WordPress to create static websites.
 This is only a viable option if you meet the following criteria:

 Before we discuss how to do it, let’s quickly look at the speed increase by exporting a Wordpress site to static.
 I used https://wordpress.org/themes/garden-landscaping/, and created the default site on my Wordpress server.